What is the Mass Humanities grants program?

 Who can get a grant?

-In general, Mass Humanities only provides grants to nonprofit organizations with a few minor variations based on grant type.
-Through the various types of grants, we work primarily with small-to medium-sized non-profits, historical organizations, libraries, and community organizations.
+Nonprofit and government organizations that serve Massachusetts residents are eligible to apply.
+Through the various types of grants, we work primarily with small- and medium-sized nonprofits, historical organizations, libraries, and community organizations.
 Our grant types are designed to serve a variety of purposes and organizations.

-First, determine which grant best suits your work.
-See the “Who can get a grant?” question above, or visit our grants overview page.
-Each grant has its own guidelines.
+Each type of grant has its own goals and guidelines.
 Read these closely and also consider how your work fits within our current grant initiatives and priorities.
-We provide a list of ineligible projects for easy reference.
-To get a sense of some of the specific programming we have supported, we suggest a scroll through the Grants Awarded section.
+We provide lists of what we do and do not fund for easy reference.
+To get a sense of some of the specific programming we have supported, we suggest looking through the Past Grants Awarded section.

 How do I apply for a grant?